hadim/bain/README.md

 Bain is a DIY wireless thermometer.
 It is made of two parts:

-- [Adafruit Feather HUZZAH with ESP8266](https://www.adafruit.com/product/2821): it's an Arduino compatible board that has WiFi and a connector to plug any Adafruit 3.7V Lithium polymer batteries.
+- [Adafruit Feather HUZZAH with ESP8266](https://www.adafruit.com/product/2821): it's an Arduino compatible board that has WiFi capability and a connector to plug any Adafruit 3.7V Lithium polymer batteries.
 - [Adafruit BME280 I2C or SPI](https://www.adafruit.com/product/2652): It's an environmental sensor with temperature, barometric pressure and humidity from Bosch.

 This repository contains all the instructions to build the thermometer yourself.
-Generated data are sent to an MQTT broker but the code should be easily adaptable to the most convenient method that fit your needs.
+Generated data are sent to an MQTT broker but the code should be easily to modify to adapt to your needs.

 ## Instructions

 ### Assembly on a breadboard

-TODO
+We will first connect both boards together using a breadboard in order to check that the flash procedure works well.

 ### Flash the controller